Nico4899/building-domain/pages/bounded_context_entity_relation_view.md

 # Bounded Context Entity Relation View

 This diagram describes the building entity, with its rooms, components and notifications.
-The abstract class AccessibleObject, provides us the possibility to handle rooms and buildings same, and collects ther redundant attributes and moethods.
+The abstract class AccessibleObject, provides us the possibility to handle rooms and buildings same, and collects ther redundant attributes and methods.
 The notificatable interface provides an interface to manage notifications.

 ![Entity Relation View](../figures/building_entity_2.0.png)